BetaHuhn/worker-setup/README.md

 While `wrangler generate` is meant to generate a completely new worker from an existing template, `worker-setup` is meant to setup a pre-made Worker like [cf-worker-redirect](https://github.com/BetaHuhn/cf-worker-redirect).

-The basic wrangler configuration, required KV Namespaces and Environment variables are stored in `workerConfig.toml` file.
-When a user wants to setup your Worker, they can simply run `worker-setup setup` and they will be guided through the process of setting up and deploying the Worker.
+The basic wrangler configuration, required KV Namespaces and Environment variables are stored in the `workerConfig.toml` file.
+When a user wants to setup your Worker, they can simply run `worker-setup start` and they will be guided through the process of setting up and deploying the Worker.
 Required KV Namespaces are automatically created and the user is asked to input all required Environment variables.

 ## 🚀 Get started